FOREX-Dollar slips as German bund yields strengthen euro

 The yield on the two-year bund DE2YT=TWEB rose to 2.196%, a 25-basis-point gain from a week ago.

-CPI data is due to be announced on Thursday, with economists forecasting a slight decline in both the monthly and annual core numbers to 0.5% and 6.5% respectively.
-The easing in inflation, though, might not slow the Federal Reserve's policy tightening that federal fund futures show will peak at 5.117% in June 2023.
+CPI data is due to be announced on Thursday, with economists forecasting the monthly and annual core numbers to advance 0.5% and 6.5%, respectively.
+Signs of improving inflation, though, might not slow the Federal Reserve's policy tightening that federal fund futures forecast will peak at 5.095% in June 2023.

 "Inflation is going to moderate some more, but the service sector might not be giving us enough pricing relief," said Ed Moya, senior market analyst at OANDA.